 The format of the class will focus, to a large extent, on a significant amount of reading from book chapters or primary scientific literature on the topic chosen for a given class, and discussion.
 For each module, students will need to complete a self-test quiz.
 The MediaSite lectures are taped seminars given by individuals from various places including the College of Veterinary Medicine, Fisheries and Aquatic Sciences Program, the Florida Museum of Natural History, the Florida Fish and Wildlife Conservation Commission and US Geological Survey.
 Rather than have exams, students will be expected to review the reading material and the MediaSite lectures, then complete the module quiz and related homework assignments.
 Directions for assignments, lectures and due dates will be provided within each learning module.

 Is this course right for you?
 Below are the topics covered in this course.
-More details are also available in the course syllabus (below).
+More details are also available in the course syllabus (above).
 Undergraduate and graduate students in our courses are often Animal Science, Fisheries & Aquatic Sciences, Marine Biology, Wildlife Ecology & Conservation, or Zoology majors.
 Many of the undergraduate students are on a pre-veterinary medicine track.
 We also offer this course to veterinary medicine students and as continuing education for veterinarian CE credit.
 Others interested in furthering their education may also benefit from the CE enrollment option such as aquarists, biologists, and veterinary technicians.

 - Natural History and Ecosystems